March 2023 Update.

-The EPA has established a Health Advisory Level for PFOS and PFOA of 70 parts per trillion, designed to protect even the most sensitive populations over a lifetime of exposure.
-A part per trillion is equivalent to one grain of sugar in an Olympic size swimming pool.
-PFAS are not currently regulated, meaning there isn’t a rule that requires treatment if readings are above a particular level, but the Washington Department of Health is considering implementing a regulation that would require treatment.
+The DOH Measures PFAS in parts per trillion (ppt).
+1ppt is equivalent to one grain of sugar in an Olympic size swimming pool.
+The DOH adopted SALs for PFOS at 15ppt and PFOA at 10ppt.
+PFAS are not currently regulated, meaning there isn’t a rule that requires treatment if readings are above a particular level, but DOH and EPA are considering implementing regulations that would require treatment.

 The City of DuPont is being proactive in protecting water quality for our customers and is not waiting for a rule to be implemented.

 The City was participating with Joint Base Lewis McChord for testing at the Hoffman Hill Wells in December 2018.
 The 200-foot testing tube has been replaced will all metal piping.
 Initial results were inconclusive as the Quality Control Sample that was supposed to be clean, showed detection.
 The City began testing in April, June, August, and October of 2019 to create background test data, and continues to test periodically.